stevenli5/CalculatorApp/README.md

 ### Test Cases

 1. Determine the log of 10.
+Input "10" in the display and press "log".
 Expected Result: 1.0
 Actual Result: 1.0

 2. Determine the factorial of 9.
+Input "9" in the display and press "!".
 Expected Result: 362880.0
 Actual Result: 362880.0

 3. Determine the result of sin(4).
+Input "4" in the display and press "sin".
 Expected Result: -0.7568024953079282
 Actual Result: -0.7568024953079282

 4. Determine the result of 99 / 0.
+Input "99" in the display, press "÷", press "0", and press "=".
 Expected Result: Error 1
 Actual Result: Error 1

 5. Clear the Screen and Enable Dark Mode.
+Press "Clear and Enable Dark Mode".
 Expected Result and Actual Result:
 ![image](https://user-images.githubusercontent.com/60322211/88239628-ecc5ec00-cc52-11ea-9a1d-e12ece1b180b.png)